The Truth About Orgasms

 Although these questions seem rudimentary, the phenomenon of orgasm has been extensively studied.
 Men and women have a variety of orgasms, and there is no right or wrong way to have an orgasm.
 Mood, level of energy or fatigue, amount and type of foreplay, level of trust, and concurrent life events all have effects on the sensation of orgasm.

 In men, orgasm depends mainly on stimulation of the penis.
 It is almost always accompanied by ejaculation of seminal fluid.
-As ejaculation occurs, a series of four or five contractions are accompanied with pleasant sensations.
+As ejaculation occurs, a series of contractions are accompanied by pleasant sensations.

 Some men have powerful physical reactions during orgasm accompanied by loud vocal sounds and thrashing body movements.
 Others have more tranquil, quiet orgasms, but most men experience a range of intensities between these two extreme reactions.